fg-inet/socket-intents/README.md

 ldconfig
 ```

-Testing the Socket Intents Framework
+Testing the Socket Intents Prototype
 ------------------------------------

 First, you need to run the __Multi Access Manager (MAM)__ with a policy.